DanaK270/GaProject1-game/README.md

 # 1010 Game!

-### The idea of the game is to get the highest possible score. your score increses when you make a full row or column of objects. you lose when you have no enough space to put any of your objects.
+### The idea of the game is to get the highest possible score. your score increases when you make a full row or column of objects. you lose when you have no enough space to put any of your objects.

 ### 1. How to Play?